milchmolch/BIO634_NGS2_2016/VARIANT_CALLING/Exercises_Variant_Calling.md

 Go to the Integrative Genome Viewer (IGV) website http://www.broadinstitute.org/igv/

+1. Open a new tab in the terminal (File | Open Tab)
 1. Go to IGV directory doing `cd ~/software/IGV_2.3.52/`￼￼￼￼
 2. Launch IGV doing `./igv.sh`
 3. Load the fasta file of the genome: File | Load Genome from File...